exercism/development-environment/README.md

 cd v3-docker-compose

 # Create your "stack" - the collection of parts of Exercism you
 # want to run locally.
-For now simply copy the default file.
+To start with, copy the default file.
 cp stack.default.yml stack.yml

 # Start everything